You will find different must-have spice list on the internet that come handy in narrowing the most used cooking spices.

 Not everyone is keen on spices and few may be either intolerant or not like the taste of a certain spice.

-I know people who are not keen on cinnamon, or cloves, rosemary etc. So if any of the unfavourable spices are on a ‘Must – Have’ spices list, there is no point in you keeping those.
+I know people who are not keen on cinnamon, or cloves, rosemary etc which are some of the most popular spices.
+So if any of the unfavourable spices are on a ‘Must – Have’ spices list, there is no point in you keeping those.

 It is best to keep the basic seasoning list to spices or herbs that are most easiest, flexible with multiple usability.